genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ## Client-side (runtime) options

 When a client initiates a subscription to a data server by sending a **DATA_LOGON** message, there are several options that can be specified.
 All the options are **optional**; you don't have to specify any to initiate a subscription.
-The features of the options are ex[lained below.
+The features of the options are explained below.

 | Option         | Default   | Description                                                  |